 - Panel members/hearing officer ask questions.

-- Complaining witness may ask questions via the board chair.
+- Charged student and complaining student may ask questions via the board chair.

 25.5 Character witnesses participate in hearings only after a decision regarding responsibility and only in regard to sanctions.
 Witnesses speaking to the facts of the incident are escorted to the hearing room one at a time.
 The panel/hearing officer determines order of appearance.